tainn/winged-cd/readme.md

 The example above will accept both `w` and `wcd` as aliases for `. wcd.sh`.
 Do note that `w` usually points to `/usr/bin/w` by default.
-In case you do not want to override this behavior, either replace `w` with some other character or keep to the `wcd` alias only
+In case you do not want to override this behavior, either replace `w` with some other character or keep to the `wcd` alias only.

 ## Run